ric355/SpeedyLogger/README.md

 Powering Off
 ============

 It is safe to remove the power from the Pi without any shutdown sequence, even when logging.
+You may miss the last couple of lines of the log file when the system is shut down, so if you want to make sure you capture something at the end of your run, wait a couple of seconds before turning off the ignition.

 Serial Connection
 =================